magiclabs/magic-flutter/packages/magic_sdk/README.md

 Use `Stack` in the top level and add `Magic.instance.relayer` to the children of Stack to ensure the best performance

+Note: Relayer is required to establish communication between apps and Magic service.
+Make sure to have it in a stack whenever you need to authenticate or interact with blockchain

 ```dart
 class MyApp extends StatelessWidget {
   const MyApp({Key? key}) : super(key: key);